2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2004 Quarter

-The obverse of the 2004 State Quarter shows the standard Washington Quarter design with some alterations from the original 1932 design.
-John Flanagan’s original portrait of George Washington remains, but the inscriptions and their placement are changed.
+The obverse of the 2004 State Quarter shows the standard Washington Quarter design, adapted from John Flanagan’s original 1932 portrait.
+The profile of George Washington faces left, just as in the original design.

 The Reverse Of The 2004 Quarter